Giving Feedback

 Be Compassionate

-“I really want you to succeed in this role.
-You’re smart and capable, and I want to help you grow—but we need to address what’s happening so you can get back on track.”
+“I want you to succeed in this role.
+You’re smart and capable, and I want to help you grow, but we need to address what’s happening so you can get back on track.”

 Be Clear About Consequences

 “If things don’t improve, we’ll need to start a formal performance process.
-In the worst case, this may raise questions about whether this is the right fit.”
+In the worst case, this raises questions about whether this is the right fit.”

 Be Collaborative